Project 2: The Crash - Crash Report Analysis

 5.4 Concepts You Must Understand First

-- Core Dumps
+- Core files

-- How do you enable/disable them?
+- How do you load a core file in LLDB?

 - Which register holds the faulting address?